pointless-lang/pointless/site/pages/language/printing-and-input/index.md

 "Hello $name!"
 ```

-The value returned by `prompt` will always be strings.
+The value returned by `prompt` will always be a string.
 You can use the
 [Str.parse](/stdlib/Str#parse) function to convert inputs to other
 [primitive](/language/misc#primitives) types.